CTA-K12/DynamoForm/doc/DynamoForm-selectize.md

 Selectize.js has a `load` option to specify a function for loading remote data.
-To trigger the load option to be built by dynamo-selectize you must specify at least the`data-load-url` attribute.
+To trigger the load option to be built by dynamo-selectize you must specify at least the`data-load-type` attribute.
 There are 4 attributes you can use to customize the remote fetch:

+* data-load-type : The http method to use for the fetch.
+GET | POST

 * data-load-url : The URL to fetch data from.
 The users search text will be appended to the URL.

-* data-load-type : The http method to use for the fetch.
-Defaults to `GET`

 * data-load-resultSet-limit: The max number of records from remote fetch.
 Default: 10

 * data-load-resultSet-key: The object key under which your data can be found.
 Default: null

       If your remote source returns multiple types of data, for instance a list of beverages and a list of food items, and you only want the